abdielou/tradeql/README.md

 The blue square shows the full match, and the red squares show the captured groups.
 In the query we are capturing two groups, the first one is `(If)+` (one or more forward imbalances) and the second one is `(Ir)+` (one or more reverse imbalances).
 The captured groups are highlighted in red.

 If there are no matches, the indicator will simply show a black box around the target bars.

+> NOTE: Gray boxes are provided by another indicator and are not part of this demo indicator.
+These are used to highlight imbalances.